Document updated on Mar 13, 2024

 KRAKEND_LICENSE_PATH

 .
-As long as the content inside is valid, the path or extension you set (if any) does not matter.--license
+As long as the content inside is valid, the path or extension you set (if any) does not matter. - Passing the

 The flag --license